Welcome to the most Uhhh-mazing breakfast on planet earth 😂

 - After 5 minutes, add the rest of the sugar, egg and butter and whisk until smooth.
 There might be chunks of butter that’s not completely mixed in, that’s okay.

 - Whisk the flour with salt, starting with 2 cups and add while mixing until a dough forms.
 Turn onto a floured surface, or using a dough hook in a stand mixer, and knead for 8 – 10 minutes until smooth.
-Dough should be soft, elastic and slightly sticky.
+Dough should be soft, elastic, sticky and tacky so try your best not to add too much extra flour.
 Place dough in an oiled bowl, cover with plastic wrap and rise for 2 hours until doubled in size.

 - Once doubled, punch down and roll into a rectangle about 12 x 8 inches.
 Try to make it the same thickness all across the rectangle.